l-portet/yellow-scraper/README.md

 If you find an issue, feel free to contact me or open an issue on github.
 You can also contribute by creating a pull request.

 ## Disclaimer
-I can't be charged for any abusive usage of this software.
+I can't be charged for any abusive usage or problem of this software.
 Be sure you have the proper rights before you run it.